Dlib-NeurIPS/Deep-Learning-Information-Theory/README.md

 * **Load the saved results from the local folder and generates Figure 10, Figure 11**
   * show_ComputeMI_kde.py

+### Comparing the proposed mutual information estimator to the emprical distribution and KDE

+* **Comparing the three mutual information estimators in MLP1, and save results into local folders**
+  * test_ComputeMI_ReLU.py
+* **Comparing the three mutual information estimators in MLP2, and save results into local folders**
+  * test_ComputeMI_Tanh.py
+* **Load the saved results from the local folder and generates Figure 12, Figure 13**
+  * show_ComputeMI_.py
+  * Please change the value of the parameter 'activation_func' to show the results of MLP1 or MLP2.

 ## Simulations on the bechmark dataset, namely MNIST and Fashion-MNIST

 ### test_MLP_Gibbs_IT_MNIST.py